 Triangles were a popular shape in the 1980s, and pastel colors were extremely popular.
 Pastels offered a softer color palette than the 70s.
 Floral patterns were popular, especially for drapes and bedding.
 Chintz often decorated homes in the 80s, along with floor-sweeping window drapes.

 Overall, interior design trends of this time period were often a conglomeration of previous decades.
 Interior design in the 80s reflected opulence, ornamentation, and over-indulgence.
 But unique to the 80s was the concept of an open kitchen.
 This layout was designed for family living and helped create a more open dining area and living room.

 During the 90s, interior design focused on creating a comfortable space.
 Homes had neutral colors and featured natural wood.
 Natural wood cabinets were extremely popular in kitchens.
 If a kitchen didn’t have natural wood cabinets, it probably had white cabinets.
 Walls in some rooms were covered in a patterned wallpaper to add some color and texture, but it wasn’t uncommon to see a room that was just beige and white.

-Furniture and decor was somewhat minimal, especially compared to the 80s.
-Wall-to-wall carpet helped some homes feel more cozy.
+Furniture and decor were somewhat minimal, especially compared to the 80s.
+Wall-to-wall carpet helped some homes feel cozier.
 And long drapes continued to be quite popular.